Snake Books

 -

 The King Snake (Allan Eckert) - A simple story about the life of a kingsnake.
-Very short, and not much to say in terms of characters or themes, but this one is worth a read if you're interested in the basics of snake biology.
+Very short, and not much to say in terms of characters or themes.
+It's worth a read if you're interested in the basics of snake biology.